1 Overview

 View our full programme guidance along with a number of other H&PP resources

-We are also pleased to be partnering with National Lottery Heritage Fund (NLHF) to take a collective approach to our area based funding programmes and in providing support to applicants.
-If you will be seeking funding from both HES and NLHF for your scheme, you must submit a separate EOI to each of us to consider.
+You may also be interested to read about funding that is available from the National Lottery Heritage Fund (NLHF) for area based projects.
+We have aligned our application deadlines for the H&PP with those of the NLHF to help applicants who are seeking funding from both organisations.
+However, please note that if you are seeking funding from both organisations for your area based scheme then you must submit a separate EOI to each of us to consider.
 More information on submitting an EOI to the NLHF can be found here.

-As part our collective approach, we jointly hosted a couple of online information sessions about the H&PP and about the NLHF Grants for Heritage Programme to support area-based schemes.
-A copy of the presentations from these sessions as well as a list of Q&A’s are now available to view on the Programme Resources page.
+As part our launch of the H&PP last year, we jointly hosted a couple of online information sessions with the NLHF about the H&PP and about the NLHF Grants for Heritage Programme to support area-based schemes.
+A copy of the presentations from these sessions as well as a list of Q&A’s are available to view on the Programme Resources page.

 2 Programme criteria